sumanshusamarora/CaseStudy/README.md

 What was the average revenue for customers who used either iOS, Android or Desktop?
 We want to run an email campaign promoting a new mens luxury brand.
 Can you provide a list of customers we should send to?

-Answers can be found under code "SQL Queries"
+Answers can be found under code "SQL Queries in Python"